lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 ## Getting it to work

-You can see the full program [https://github.com/lazamar/elm-synchronous](https://github.com/lazamar/elm-synchronous)
+You can see the full program at [https://github.com/lazamar/elm-synchronous](https://github.com/lazamar/elm-synchronous)

 Here is what we will do.
 First we will create a module whose sole purpose is to expose our desired Elm functions.
 Our front-end Elm module probably does http requests, handles lots of Ui, state changes, etc. We don't need any of that overhead.
-Here is our brand new dependency tree.
+We keep our functions in a module of their own so we can import them from the front-end and from the back-end.

 ```
       ┌───────> MyFunctions.elm <──────┐